 1 These changes are reflected in the new OCASE documents that agencies will use after they submit their H2 2015/2016 OCHART report.
+HIV Support Services in Ontario - Resource Guide (revised April 2016) Page 2 of 25

 III.
 HIV SUPPORT SERVICES: CORE PROGRAM AREAS